 - 3-month multiple/single entry

-- 6-month multiple entry
+- 6-month multiple entries

-- 1-year multiple entry
+- 1-year multiple entries

 Embassy’s document requirements:

-- Original passport with at least 06 month validity according to requirements of airlines.
+- Original passport with at least 06-month validity according to requirements of airlines.
 If there is no blank page on the passport, a loose-leaf visa will be issued.

-- Application form provided for download at official website of embassies or at website https://visa.mofa.gov.vn.
+- Application form provided for download at the official website of embassies or at website https://visa.mofa.gov.vn.
 You can also get it directly at their office.
 The form must be completed, signed and attached with 01 passport photo.

 - Letter of entry clearance obtained from the business partner in Vietnam.
 You just need to provide them with your passport details, type of visa, proposed date of entry and name of the Vietnamese embassy/consulate you wish to collect the visa from.
 The letter will be issued after 5 business days.

 - Visa fee.
-Please contact with the embassy at which you plan to file the application for details about the fee.
+Please contact the embassy at which you plan to file the application for details about the fee.

 The standard processing time for business visa is 5 business days.
-The express service is only available for 1-month business visa.
+The express service is only available for a 1-month business visa.

 Applying with a visa on arrival is even simpler.
 With Vietnamvisa-easy all you got to do is send all the said requirements to email [email protected] then pay the processing fee with credit/debit card through our secure link.
 Receive the approval in your email and get visa stamped at any Vietnam international airport.

-In year 2017, every business visa applicant can enjoy big discount on every type of business visa you apply for on our system.
+In the year 2017, every business visa applicant can enjoy big discount on every type of business visa you apply for on our system.
 For all short-term visa, it’s $10 discount and with long-term visas, from $21 to $71 on different country groups.